fntneves/jquery-labelauty/README.md

 Use Cases
 ----------

- * Very user-friendly!
+ * If you want to create user-friendly websites, this is the right choice!

- * Very useful in Remember Me checkboxes, in website Settins Panel, etc.
+ * Very useful in `remember me` checkboxes, in `settings panel`, etc.

 How does it work ?